ia0/fcc/README.md

-fcc
+Coq formalization of System Fcc
 ===

-Coq formalization of System Fcc (coercion framework)
+System Fcc is a kernel type system designed following a unified approach with coercions.

+It is documented in my PhD: http://phd.ia0.fr/